libgit2/libgit2sharp/CONTRIBUTING.md

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.
-* Send a Pull Request targeting the vNext branch.
+* Send a Pull Request targeting the master branch.
 Note what issue/issues your patch fixes.

 Some things that will increase the chance that your pull request is accepted.